how much sleep do we need

 Children of kindergarten and primary school age reduce their daytime sleep and, depending on their age, sleep between 10 and 14 hours.

 Older children and young people usually only sleep at night.
-A daily sleep duration between 9 and 11 hours is considered optimal.
+A daily sleep duration of between 9 and 11 hours is considered optimal.

 A sleep duration of 7 to 9 hours is recommended for adults.